Jean Mercer: Career

-From September, 1967 to June, 1969, Mercer held the position of assistant professor at Wheaton College in Norton, Massachusetts.
+From September 1967 to June 1969, Mercer held the position of assistant professor at Wheaton College in Norton, Massachusetts.
 From there, she moved to Buffalo, New York, to serve as assistant professor at State University College, a position she held for two years before taking an assistant professorship at Richard Stockton College (now Stockton University) in Pomona, New Jersey, in September 1974.
 Mercer remained at the college, attaining a full professorship in 1981, until her retirement in 2006.
 She is currently professor emerita of psychology at Stockton University.

 Mercer is a developmental psychologist who has spent much of her career as an advocate for evidence-based therapy techniques, particularly for children who are adopted or come from the foster care system.
 She is an outspoken critic of RAD therapies (also known as attachment therapy, rebirthing, compression or coercive restraint therapy) which, she says, are "completely contrary to mainstream medical practice" and are used without empirical support for their efficacy.
-These therapies, according to Mercer, involve techniques such as restricting food, restraining children so they can't move and forcing them to do meaningless, difficult chores as punishment, and are practiced by people who "mistakenly equate obedience with attachment."
+These therapies, according to Mercer, involve techniques such as restricting food, restraining children so they cannot move and forcing them to do meaningless, difficult chores as punishment, and are practiced by people who "mistakenly equate obedience with attachment."
 In 2003, Mercer co-wrote Attachment Therapy on Trial: The Torture and Death of Candace Newmaker, with Larry W. Sarner and Linda A. Rosa.
 The book is an in-depth exploration into the suffocation of Candace Newmaker, a 10-year-old Colorado girl, during one such session.

 Mercer was a consulting reader for articles that appeared in the journal Infants and Young Children (1992–2000), editor for the New Jersey Association for Infant Mental Health's newsletter, The Phoenix (1994–1999), and contributor and consulting editor for the Scientific Review of Mental Health Practice, a journal published by the Center for Inquiry.

 Major works

 Child Development: Myths and Misunderstandings

 In Child Development: Myths and Misunderstandings, published by SAGE, Mercer provides readers with 51 essays that challenge or dispel common misconceptions about child development, starting with infancy and moving through the teen years.
 Mercer makes a distinction among myths (stories we tell ourselves), mistakes (erroneous information) and misunderstandings (misinterpretation of information) that influence how people interpret research involving child development.
-Topics addressed in the book include: vaccination and autism, sugar and hyperactivity, punishment and changing children's behavior, high-self esteem and student achievement, Sudden infant death syndrome, and violence in video games.
+Topics addressed in the book include: vaccination and autism, sugar and hyperactivity, punishment and changing children's behavior, high-self esteem and student achievement, sudden infant death syndrome, and violence in video games.
 Mercer also discusses research findings from psychology that were current at the time the book was published, as well as "major gaps in knowledge" that needed further study.

 The book is intended to help readers (parents, college students) challenge assumptions rooted in their own childhood experiences and develop critical thinking skills for determining fact from conjecture.
 Discussion questions, provided after each exposed myth, help with this process.

 In its 3rd edition, the book was re-titled Thinking critically about child development: examining myths and misunderstandings.